ademicho123/financial_sentiment_analysis/README.md

 - Accuracy
 - Precision, Recall, and F1-score for each class
 - Confusion matrix
+- Cross-validation scores

 ## SHAP Analysis

-SHAP (SHapley Additive exPlanations) values are used to interpret the model's predictions, showing how each feature contributes to the output.
+- SHAP (SHapley Additive exPlanations) values are used to interpret the model's predictions, showing how each feature contributes to the output.
+- Attention visualization helps users understand which parts of the input text the model focuses on when making predictions.

 ## Contributing